5 Black Five Black Designers You Should Know

 Fashion Activism

-Aurora is someone you can’t go without mentioning.
+Aurora James has become a major voice in both fashion and activism.
 Not only is she the creator of Brother Vellies, a Brooklyn-based luxury brand known for beautiful handbags and shoes.
 Aurora’s idea was “keeping traditional African design practices and techniques alive.”
-Creating luxury accessories that celebrate cultural histories and timeless designs.
+The brand creates luxury accessories inspired by traditional African craftsmanship and cultural history.

 In 2020, her impact went beyond what she could design.
 James created the 15 percent pledge, a campaign that called on major retailers to dedicate 15% of their shelf space to Black-owned businesses.
-What started as a call to action quickly turned into a national movement, with companies like Sephora and Macy’s committing to the pledge
+What began as a call to action quickly grew into a national movement, with companies like Sephora and Macy’s committing to the pledge

 As a newcomer in business ownership, James understood that the issue wasn’t just about being seen on the cover of a magazine or running ads.
-It was about access and opportunity to purchase something that is fit just for you, from your own community.
+It was about access and opportunity to purchase something that is fit just for you, from businesses that reflected and supported Black communities.
 She understands this work can open doors for many, and she wants to lead the way.

-From Kitty Black Perkins, transforming representation for every little black girl who wants to see herself become a Barbie doll.
+From Kitty Black Perkins, transforming representation for every little Black girl who wants to see herself become a Barbie doll.
 To Aurora James, challenging the system when it comes to black businesses, and lastly, Anifa Mvuemba, showing us what the future of fashion can look like when we add technology to our benefit.
-Together, their stories remind us that being an underdog doesn’t mean being invisible.
+Together, their stories show that influence and innovation often come long before recognition.
 It means making an impact across generations to come.

 Leave a Reply